What we do to help.

 Proof of death includes any one of these documents:

-• Original or certified death certificate (this is preferred)
+• Original or certified death certificate (preferred)

 • Original or certified doctor's medical certificate of cause of death